Volkswagen Golf R, small but muscular!

 Another mode, the Nürburgring, comes to add to the driving excitement.
 From the start, the cabin turns green (the circuit is called Green Hell), the engine speed increases by 500 rpm and the sound becomes more present.
 Good note, because the old version was a bit quiet.

-The manual gearbox is nice, the automatic even more so because it fits better in the engine and allows for more precise control.
+The manual transmission is nice, the automatic more because it fits better with the engine and allows for more precise control.
 Fundamentalists will prefer the lever, and performance enthusiasts will choose the DSG.

 I loved the ride, and highly appreciated her behavior in the snow.
 But I still have a doubt: Will I actually pay $50,000 for a Golf R?